capy-language/capy/README.md

 };
 ```

-One of the most sacred promises Capy tries it's best to keep is *any code that can be run at runtime, can also be run at compile-time*.
+One of the most sacred promises Capy tries its best to keep is *any code that can be run at runtime, can also be run at compile-time*.
 There are no special `const` functions to be found here.
 Mine for crypto, play a video game, or anything else your heart desires within a `comptime` block.
 Or at least, that's the end goal.
 A few wrinkles haven't been fully ironed out yet, like returning pointers and functions from `comptime` blocks.